Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermions in de Sitter: Cosmological correlators and S-matrix

 \subsection{\texorpdfstring{$\mc{CPT}$ transformation in de Sitter}{CPT transformation in de Sitter}}

 In this section, we investigate the aspects of charge conjugation (\(\mc C\)), parity (\(\mc P\)), and time-reversal (\(\mc T\)) transformation.
 The first two are unitary but the time reversal is anti-unitary.
 In flat-space free theory, these are separately the symmetries of the theory.
 In the presence of interactions, individual transformations may not be a symmetry of the theory, but \(\mc{CPT}\) is always a symmetry of a local Lorentz-invariant QFT in flat space~\cite{Schwartz:2014sze,Peskin:1995ev}.
 In case of Poincar\'e patch de Sitter spacetime, \(\mc C \text{ and }\mc P\) transformations are exactly similar as in flat-space but time-reversal \(\mc T\) transformation has to be understood carefully, because of the directionality of time in de-Sitter space-time.
+Aspects of \(\mc{CPT}\) theorem in cosmology is discussed in detail with implications on cosmological wavefunctions in Ref.~\cite{goodhew2024cosmologicalcpttheorem} and constraints on parity violation in Ref.~\cite{thavanesan2025nogotheoremcosmologicalparity}.
+In this paper we would mainly focus on the implications of time-reversal on scattering amplitudes and probabilities at \(O(H)\).
 In fact, there are two notions of time-reversal.
 One in {\(\tau\)-coordinate \(\tau\rightarrow-\tau\) that is equivalent to \(t\rightarrow-t\) along with \(H \rightarrow -H\), which we denote by \(\mc T_\tau\)}.
 Another is the time-reversal in the {\(t\)-coordinate, denoted by \(\mc T_t\)}, which is \textit{not} a symmetry of the free theory in de Sitter.
 As we shall see, \(\mc T_t\) maps the free theory in the EPP to the same theory in the CPP (flipping the sign of \(H\)).